PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Our Proposal:

-In practice, the perturbed values of node's degree or edge count may be negative, which conflicts with their definitions.
+In practice, the perturbed values of the node's degree or edge count may be negative, which conflicts with their definitions.
 To address this issue, we employ the NormSub~\cite{wang2019consistent} method to process the perturbed values.
-Given the estimated edge count vector $\tilde{V^t}$, we hope to find an optimal integer $\delta^*$:

-Then, we update the value of $\bar V_a^t$ to $\max(\tilde V_a^t+\delta^{*}, 0)$.
-Through the consistency processing, we ensure that the edge counts between communities adhere to non-negative constraints.
-Similarly, we apply NormSub to handle estimated degree vectors both within and outside the communities.
+Through this consistency processing, we ensure that the degree information and edge count adhere to non-negative constraints.

 In real-world scenarios, many streaming graphs demonstrate relatively consistent features between successive timestamps, which can aid in obtaining more accurate information.
 Here, we assess the necessity of utilizing information from the last timestamp based on the sources of community partition.
-If current community partitioning $\mathbb{C_D}$ builds upon previous partitioning results $\mathbb{C_L}$, we can integrate information from both steps to achieve a more precise estimate, especially under limited privacy budgets.
+If the current community partitioning $\mathbb{C_D}$ builds on previous partitioning results $\mathbb{C_L}$, we can integrate information from both steps to achieve a more precise estimate, especially under limited privacy budgets.

-In particular, we employ a weighted approach to obtain final degree estimate for overlapping nodes at two timestamps.
+In particular, we employ a weighted approach to obtain the final degree estimate for overlapping nodes at two timestamps.
 By taking into account the privacy budget of the two parts, the final degree information can be updated as follows: